-The corridor strategy includes a draft structure plan for each of the eight new train station precincts.
+The corridor strategy - which was finalised in 2013 - includes a structure plan for each of the eight new train station precincts.
 These structure plans look at the current constraints, controls, opportunities and predicted growth, and present a vision for each area for the next 25 years.

-Planning & Infrastructure has developed the corridor strategy to coordinate development across three local government areas – The Hills, Blacktown and Hornsby.
+NSW Planning & Infrastructure developed the corridor strategy to coordinate development across three local government areas – The Hills, Blacktown and Hornsby.

-Planning & Infrastructure exhibited the draft North West Rail Link Corridor Strategy and the eight draft structure plans during March and April 2013.
+The department finalised the North West Rail Link Corridor Strategy in 2013 after exhibiting the strategy and the eight draft structure plans during March and April 2013.